 when my daughter goes out Friday & Saturday nights, i always tell her to, “be safe” before i tell her to have fun.
 BUT last night, everything changed for her…

-i was watching a movie in bed, without warning, i see my daughter flying at me, her eyes were filled with tears.
-She jumped on my bed & held me tight. (i thought maybe her boyfriend broke up with her again) She said,”Oh, thank God, Thank God, you’re here, you’re here, you’re here…” i didn’t understand what had upset her so much, so i pushed her up, so i could sit & ask her what was wrong.
+i was watching a movie in my bed, without warning, i look up to see my daughter flying at me.
+She jumped on my bed & held me tight. (i thought maybe her boyfriend broke up with her again) She was crying so hard, she said,”Oh, thank God, thank God, you’re here, you’re here, you’re here…” i didn’t understand what had upset her so much, so i pushed her away enough so i could look at her face, to ask her what was wrong.
 She said…

 “Oh, my God, mom…Stephanie called me, she told me that she saw your car on the side of the road, that it was surrounded by police cars & an ambulance.
 I remembered that you said you didn’t feel good today, that you could barely keep your eyes open as you drove home from Bubbe’s house.
-I thought…i thought it had to be you that Stephanie saw. and i came home to see if you were here. i ran up the stairs & then the door was locked & i thought ‘she must not be here because she locked the door behind her’…but you are here…” she relayed this information so quickly, breathing as though she had run a marathon. tears filling her eyes & spilling over to run down her cheeks.
+I thought…i thought it had to be you that Stephanie saw. and i came home to see if you were here. i ran up the stairs & then the door was locked & i thought ‘she must not be here because she locked the door behind her’…but you are here…” she relayed this information so quickly, breathing as though she had run a marathon. tears running down her cheeks.

 i held her & she held me tighter. my eyes had filled with tears as i thought of what she had gone through. which is a parent’s worst nightmare…i said, “well, had it been me, that would have changed everything”